Public records · official trail

 - Use corrections for gapsIf a link, date, source label or plain-English summary looks wrong, send the public page URL and the source evidence.

-When a record needs checking, these routes keep the issue date, source context and correction path close.
+When a record needs checking, these links keep the issue date, source context and correction path close.

 Found a public-record gap?